 Then there are those dogs who decide to take matters into their own paws.
 When they think you're not looking, they'll make a grab for whatever item of food is closest, and then squirrel it away to a hiding place so they can enjoy it in peace.
 Others will follow their noses and start going through the trash to find any scraps, which is not only a little bit naughty, but can actually be quite dangerous to their health.

 The History of Dogs Eating Human Food

 Throughout history, doggy diets have largely consisted of scraps and leftovers from our own meals.
-While there are examples of people developing special diets for their working animals — for example, around 2,000 BC, Roman philosopher Marcus Terentius Varro wrote a farming manual that suggested feeding dogs meat with bones, and barley soaked in milk — these were far from the norm.
+There are examples of people developing special diets for their working animals, such as the Roman philosopher Marcus Terentius Varro who around 2,000 BC wrote a farming manual that suggested feeding dogs meat with bones, and barley soaked in milk.
+But these specially formulated diets were far from the norm.

 However, recent years have seen a growth in popularity of home-cooked doggy diets, with an increasing number of pet owners keen to avoid commercially manufactured and highly-processed foods.
 The fact that we've welcomed dogs into our homes has also given our canine companions plenty more opportunities to access scraps and leftovers from the family dinner table.

 While in the past, dogs tended to eat whatever they were given or could scavenge, scientists today have done plenty of research into what our dogs should and shouldn't eat, and we now know a grrr-eat deal about the items and ingredients your pooch can safely tuck into.
 If you are wondering if such simple foods like bananas are bad for dogs, you can rest easy- they are pawrific for them!
 Other tasty foods dogs can safely enjoy include: